 In 2015 we’ll venture into the largely overlooked topic of Filtering & Sorting, and e-commerce product lists in general.
 We’ll also benchmark the mobile e-commerce shopping experience of top retailers, to establish a general industry performance and identify best practices (note: all existing M-Commerce report owners will receive this benchmark database upgrade for free).
-We may even find time for some additional research initiatives, to be announced later.
+We may even find time for some additional UX research initiatives, to be announced later.

 We hope you’ve had just as a delightful and busy year as we did.
 Happy New Year from everyone here at the Baymard team.

 The 5 most important articles we’ve published on e-commerce on-site search, all based on the test findings from our large scale search usability study released during 2014: